 Highlights: Djokovic Edges Medvedev, Sends Serbia To ATP Cup Final

 Their sixth head-to-head matchup (Djokovic leads 4-2) featured gut-busting rallies that, even in cooler conditions, left Djokovic bent over and gasping for air.
 And Medvedev was winning the majority of the rallies that lasted more than nine shots.

 But with the Russian serving at 2-2 in the third set and facing his second break point of the game, Djokovic outlasted him, staying home for a backhand volley that erupted the flag-waving crowd, whose cheers reverberated off the Ken Rosewall Arena roof and will get only louder on Sunday night during the final.
-Serbia will face the host country Australia or Spain, who play on Saturday night, for the first title of the season.
+Serbia will face the host country Australia or Spain, who play on Saturday night, for the title.

 “Exciting, exhausting, joyful, dreadful all at once.
 At one point we both refused to miss from baseline, so it was a lot of rallies and it was very exhausting.
 Very physical battle, but also mental battle,” Djokovic said.

 “He showed why he's one of the best players in the world, why he's Top 5.
 This kind of consistency and this kind of solid game from back of the court, big serves got him to where he is.
 He deserves to be there.